Closing arguments, jury instructions and maybe a verdict? Major week looms in Trump hush money trial - Boston News, Weather, Sports | WHDH 7News

 It’s anyone’s guess how long the jury will deliberate for and there’s no time limit either.
 The jury must evaluate 34 counts of falsifying business records, so that could take some time, and a verdict might not come by the end of the week.

-To reach a verdict, either guilty or not guilty, all 12 jurors must agree with the decision for the judge to accept it.
+To reach a verdict on any given count, either guilty or not guilty, all 12 jurors must agree with the decision for the judge to accept it.

 Things will get trickier if the jury can’t reach a consensus after several days of deliberations.
 Though defense lawyers might seek an immediate mistrial, Merchan is likely to call the jurors in and instruct them to keep trying for a verdict and to be willing to reconsider their positions without abandoning their conscience or judgment just to go along with others.